Adopting the First Principle of Skincare: Do No Harm. Preservatives; new research on collagen suppression & degradation.

 CO2 emissions.
 Scientists have been warning us since 1960ā€™s about global warming now known as climate change.
 Even after more than 50 years of ā€œknowingā€ we have done very little to change and reduce our emissions.

 But history won't merely replay the past; it will pen fresh narratives as science advances and new compounds come to light.
-Vaping, a contemporary example, offers a pertinent question: why do we wait for prove of harm before making a product commercially available, instead of demanding proof of long term safety before ushering products into our lives?
+Vaping, a contemporary example, offers a pertinent question: why do we wait for proof of harm before making a product commercially available, instead of demanding proof of long term safety before ushering products into our lives?
 Why reactionary not precautionary?
 This paradox persists as scientific revelations unfold.

 The Trend of Action vs. Reversal: